Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Fleas in your garden?
 No, those are flea beetles, a variety of leaf beetle that jumps like fleas.
 The adults kill by spreading disease, while the larvae kill by eating the roots of your plants.

-Flea beetles are tiny and shiny.
+Flea beetles (Phyllotreta spp) are tiny and shiny.
 They are about 1/10 inch long and black or tan metallic with either stripes or spots.
 They commonly feed on cruciferous plants such as cauliflower, cabbage and broccoli.

-The adults overwinter in the soil, emerging when the temperatures reach 50°F. They are most harmful in the spring when they feed on your seedlings, killing them.
+The adults overwinter in the soil, emerging when air temperatures reach 50°F. They are most harmful in the spring when they feed on your seedlings, killing them.
 Later in the season, when your plants are larger, the small holes they make in the leaves won't kill them.
 It's the diseases (wilt and blight) that they spread as they feed that can kill your plants.

 Or you can plant a trap crop such radishes that will lure them away.
 Root crops such as radishes can withstand the depredations of flea beetles because their roots for which you are growing them are not affected by adult beetles.

 Make Your Own Spray

 Combine 5 parts water with 2 parts alcohol plus a tablespoon of dish detergent and spray the foliage of your susceptible crops.
-You will need to re-apply your spray after each rain event.
+The soap will help the spray to adhere to the beetles while the alcohol will dehydrate them.You will need to re-apply your spray after each rain event.
 This will only deter adult flea beetles.
 The larvae are underground feeding on the roots.
-Discouraging the adults from eating your crops will result in fewer larvae feeding on roots.
+Discouraging the adults from eating your crops means fewer adults in your garden and fewer larvae feeding on the roots of your plants.

 © 2014 Caren White